for violin and symphony orchestra

 Date: 14 June 2012 — 6 May 2014Location: Tehran, Iran — Stony Brook, New York, USA.

 Bazzad (2012), for violin and symphony orchestra, is a non-twelve integral serial composition.
 The title literally means Rebirth, the use of which refers to Metempsychosis, an inspirational source for the composer; this term was derived from the context of ancient Greek philosophy and is also associated with Nietzsche.
-Samadi utilized the contextual definition of the term in creating this composition, particularly, in the process of constructing the form of it.
-The recording, here, is an excerpt from a reading session of Bazzad by violinist Jaram Kim, and Stony Brook Symphony Orchestra under the baton of Timothy Long, on the 6th of May, 2014.
+Samadi utilized the contextual definition of the term in this composition, particularly, in the process of constructing its form.
+The recording, below, is an excerpt from a reading session of Bazzad by violinist Jaram Kim, and Stony Brook Symphony Orchestra under the baton of Timothy Long, in 2014.